aalkhulaifi605/Predicting-Traffic-Sign-Retroreflectivity-Degradation-Using-Deep-Neural-Networks/README.md

-# Predicting-Traffic-Sign-Retroreflectivity-Degradation-Using-DeepNeural-Networks
+# Predicting-Traffic-Sign-Retroreflectivity-Degradation-Using-Deep-Neural-Networks
-The official code the paper "Predicting Traffic Sign Retroreflectivity Degradation Using DeepNeural Networks"
+The official code the paper "Predicting Traffic Sign Retroreflectivity Degradation Using DeepNeural Networks".
+To simplfiy the process of reproducing the results of our paper, all experimented is implemented in the "retroreflection_exp.ipynb" jupyter notebook.
+The code requires the dataset to be included in the /data folder.
+Please contact the crossponding author to request access for the dataset used in this work.